DiFranco Contractors is a masonry contractor providing masonry repair in Mentor OH

 Who will buy the materials?

 Many times homeowners want to purchase the materials because they think they can save some money.
-This can be the case on some occasions but most of the time it’s not.
+Sometimes they can, but most of the time they cannot.
 A masonry contractor has suppliers who they use on a regular basis and usually get better pricing that a homeowner.
 Also, if there’s a defective material used that the homeowner purchased, the masonry contractor will not be liable for it.
 It’s always better to let the contractor purchase the materials in case any issues arise.
 Manufactures will be more likely to work with a contractor for defective material versus a homeowner.

-Please contact DiFranco Contractors Inc if you’d like an estimate for stone, foundation, brick, block, fireplace or any other type of masonry project In Mentor, Ohio and the surrounding areas of Northeast Ohio at (440) 946-2029.
+Please contact DiFranco Contractors Inc if you’d like an estimate for stone masonry, foundation repair, chimney repair, masonry repair or any other type of masonry construction In Mentor, Ohio and the surrounding areas of Northeast Ohio at 440-946-2029.